Noaaan/MythicMetals/PATCHNOTES.md

 # 0.12.0
+### MAKE A BACKUP BEFORE UPDATING TO THIS VERSION!
 Replaced EnchantGiver with a custom ability system.
 **PLEASE NOTE that these <ins>STACK</ins> with enchantments, and ignore restrictions.**
+Tweaked the White Aegis sword texture slightly.
+Adjusted all hardness values of ores, and made ores harder to mine with the wrong tool.

-Banglum has recieved a re-work:
+Banglum has recieved a **major** re-work:
 - Regular Banglum now only has Blast Padding on all pieces (Blast Protection 1)
 - You can use banglum chunks in order to upgrade Banglum to Legendary Banglum, with various natural enchants

-Tweaked the White Aegis sword slightly.

 # 0.11.4
 Fixed an oversight where mining orichalcum with silk touch would return mythril ore.